tldr-pages/tldr/pages/common/hatch.md

 `hatch clean`

-- Create default environment with dependencies defined in the `pyproject.toml` file:
+- Create a default environment with dependencies defined in the `pyproject.toml` file:

 `hatch env create`

-- Show environment dependencies as table:
+- Show environment dependencies as a table:

 `hatch dep show table`